 It has become evident that violence against women in South Asia is a common occurrence; however, the majority of women did not speak about the violence they face because of the cultural shame attached to it.
 In South Asia women suffer multiple forms of violence, such as, domestic, acid attack, sexual harassment, dowry violence etc. These different forms of violence put women’s lives at great risk; therefore, it is evident that acknowledging all the factors, Bangladeshi government needs to introduce different laws to protect women.
 The common law, which is still followed in Bangladesh today, was established in the colonial era.
 However, the ineffectiveness of such laws in the colonial era has later led to many female social workers standing up to fight for their own rights.
 Indeed, the early women’s movements in India failed to secure the rights of women.
-In contemporary Bangladesh, women are neither empowered nor are they receiving justice under current laws.
-Although Bangladesh is considered a democratic country with a female prime minister, nevertheless, this paradigm has done nothing to change the genuine power structure, because women are still facing discrimination.
-People have misinterpreted the cultural and religious beliefs over time to protect their own needs, which has only served to make women more vulnerable day by day.
-As such, women are often afraid to access the legal system because they do not think that they will receive justice.
+In contemporary Bangladesh, women are neither empowered nor are they receiving justice under current laws People have misinterpreted the cultural and religious beliefs over time to protect their own needs, which has only served to make women more vulnerable day by day.
+It is evident that although the law was indeed established, women are reluctant to stand up for themselves because of the endemic corrupt legislative practices in Bangladesh.
+However, a few women have stood up for justice - and failed, because of the dysfunctional judicial system - not to forget the power held over them by men, who still think women should behave in a certain way.
+If women fail to behave according to prescribed norms set by society, then it is believed they should be punished.
+This stereotypical thinking still leads many women in Bangladesh to not using their own decision-making power, and even if they do they fear their case might be treated insensitively, and that they might be humiliated rather than helped.